Author: Amy Mason Doan

 The Summer List is actually written in three different timelines.
 The main parts of the story are written in a dual timeline that shows the girls in their teens and then as adults.
 However, there is another side story that is woven throughout the novel.
 At first, the third timeline seems a bit too much, but as the story moves along, it becomes clear that it will all tie together in the end.

 There is something about beach town settings that just screams summer.
-This a book that will satisfy your need for a summery read and give you a little bit of a mystery to solve as well.
+The Summer List by Amy Mason Doan is a book that will satisfy your need for a summery read and give you a little bit of a mystery to solve as well.
 Although the book is definitely women’s fiction, it can easily be a YA crossover, as much of the novel is set during the teen years of Casey and Laura.